Accenture/openathon-2019-angular/lab-06/README.md

 </div>
 ```

 The *NEW/END NEW* block contains the new component.
-We store the model in *slideMyEvents* which tell us if the slide is activated or not and we run the *myEventsChange* method when the user changes the slide.
-Later we'll see this method in detail, now you can see the aspect of or new feature in the list events view.
+We store the model in *slideMyEvents* which tells us if the slide is activated or not and we run the *myEventsChange* method when the user changes the slide.
+Later we'll see this method in detail, now you can see the aspect of our new feature in the list events view.

 If you haven't noticed, you need the new component in our shared module in order to use it in the app, so in our *shared.module.ts* insert: